TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: Experiments

 \subsection{Experiment Results and Analysis}

-Our experimental results demonstrate that our hybrid architecture achieves a balanced trade-off between computational efficiency and task performance.
-As illustrated in Figure~\ref{fig:graph}, the models \textit{Ours-F}(1/2) and \textit{Ours-F}(1/4) consistently occupy favorable positions along the efficiency–accuracy spectrum.
+Overall, our hybrid architecture achieves a balanced trade-off between computational efficiency and task performance.
+As illustrated in Figure~\ref{fig:graph}, the models \textit{TriLift-F}(1/2) and \textit{TriLift-F}(1/4) occupy favorable positions along the efficiency–accuracy spectrum.
 They retain or improve accuracy in tasks such as classification and completion while substantially reducing GFLOPs, and they show a trade-off with moderate performance drops in exchange for large computational savings.
-This outcome validates our design: interpolation-free lifting secures efficiency, while positional encoding serves as an auxiliary bridge that helps mitigate, though not completely eliminate, the information loss from projection.
+This validates our design: interpolation-free lifting secures efficiency, while positional encoding serves as an auxiliary bridge that helps mitigate, though not completely eliminate, the information loss from projection.

-A detailed analysis of the quantitative results demonstrates distinct advantages of our hybrid approach across the four tasks.
 The classification results in Table~\ref{tab:cls_zero} show that performance differences between methods are minor, as the task does not strictly require complex 3D reasoning.
-This performance gap widens significantly in shape completion, detailed in Table~\ref{tab:completion}, where full 3D understanding is crucial.
-As visualized in Figure~\ref{fig:graph}, our models occupy a superior position of high accuracy at low cost. \textit{Ours-F}(1/4) surpasses the heavyweight \textit{3D Base} model across all metrics, achieving an F-score of 74.23 and an IoU of 60.07, compared to the baseline's scores of 70.87 and 56.22, respectively.
+This performance gap widens significantly in shape completion, detailed in Table~\ref{tab:completion}, where full 3D understanding is crucial. \textit{TriLift-F}(1/4) surpasses the heavyweight \textit{3D Base} model across all metrics, achieving an F-score of 74.23 and an IoU of 60.07, compared to the baseline's scores of 70.87 and 56.22, respectively.
 We interpret this outcome not as a universal accuracy gain, but as an effect of the hybrid architecture acting as an information bottleneck, which provides a regularization-like benefit in this specific task.
-This process is enabled by our data-adaptive positional encoding, which effectively bridges the information lost during projection while keeping the representation compact, leading to favorable trade-offs in tasks that require strong geometric reasoning.
+This process is enabled by our data-adaptive positional encoding, which bridges the information lost during projection while keeping the representation compact, leading to favorable trade-offs in tasks that require strong geometric reasoning.